jpmeijers/senso4s-home-assistant/README.md

 Setup of a Senso4s device is done using the [Senso4s Android App](https://play.google.com/store/apps/details?id=com.companyname.Senso4sProject&hl=en_ZA&pli=1) or [Senso4s iOS App](https://apps.apple.com/us/app/senso4s/id1447741983).
 After the setup of a Senso4s device is completed, you can check the remaining gas level, gas level consumption history, estimated running-out-of-gas time, battery status, and other parameters either via the Senso4s app or this Home Assistant integration.

+> [!NOTE]
+> This integrations connects to the Senso4s device to read out its characteristics.
+> Therefore broadcast-only proxies are not supported.

 ## Quick Install using HACS

 You must have HACS installed: https://hacs.xyz/docs/use/